saviorand/lightbug_http/README.md

  - [x] Assign your own custom handler to a route

-We're working on support for:
+We're working on support for the following (contributors welcome!):
+ - [ ] Pure Mojo networking (while most of the code is in Mojo, we call Python's `socket` library in several parts of the code)
+ - [ ] More request body types (currently only `text/plain`)
- - [ ] Better error handling (contributors welcome!)
+ - [ ] Better error handling
  - [ ] Multiple simultaneous connections and parallelization
+ - [ ] WebSockets, HTTP 2.0

 The plan is to get to a feature set similar to Python frameworks like [Starlette](https://github.com/encode/starlette), but with better performance.